OPCFoundation/UA-CloudViewer/README.md

 ## Usage

-Open the project in Microsoft Visual Studio and then hit F5 to run.
+Docker containers are automatically built.
+Simply run the app via:

 ###  Upload

 ![Start](Docs/Start.png)

-- Upload your XML NodeSet file.
-(NOTE: Dependent NodeSet files need to be uploaded together or in the required order.)
+- Open your OPC UA NodeSet file.
+(NOTE: Dependent NodeSet files need to be opened together.)

 ### Browsing

 ![Browsing](Docs/Sample.png)

-- One can browse and interact with the model.
+- You can browse and interact with the model.
 - Currently `READ` and `WRITE` of a node is possible.